Extension of the spine: It’s good. It’s bad.

 Rethwill Chiropractic Clinic respects extension and gets

-how it may benefit and hurt.
+how it may help and hurt.
 The extensor muscles in the

 back weaken and degenerate just as discs do.
 (1)